neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 Compatibility with ARM
 --------------------------------------------------------------------------------

-We do not offcially support this extension on ARM64 architectures.
+We do not officially support this extension on ARM64 architectures.

 However some people have successfully build the extension for ARM64 and here's some good practice to maintain compatibility.